MediaComem/comem-webdev/subjects/masrad-bootstrap-practice/README.md

-# Bootstrap Exercise
+# Bootstrap Practice

 <!-- slide-include ../../BANNER.md -->

-Hands-on exercise on the use of Bootstrap to create a WebPage.
+Hands-on practice on the use of Bootstrap to create a WebPage.

 **You will need**